Master in Athletic Training

 Total 33 credit hours

-Below are the lists of requirements for the MS in Accounting program.
+Below are the lists of requirements for the MS in Athletic Training program.
 Click on each link to expand the requirements.
 If you have any questions about the admissions process, feel free to contact one of our admissions representatives at 1-866-498-4968.

 Applicants are required to meet the following criteria for consideration for admission: